Skip to content

 In practice, the compiler lowers them through array machinery first:

-• if the total size is larger than 64 bytes, they stay as memory arrays
+• If the total size is larger than 64 bytes, they remain as contiguous memory arrays but can still be vectorized via loop optimization metadata.

-So Tensor<f32, 4> and Tensor<f32, 8> are good mental models for inline SIMD, while larger static tensors should be thought of as shaped arrays that may still be optimized later.
+So Tensor<f32, 4> and Tensor<f32, 8> are good mental models for inline SIMD, while larger static tensors should be thought of as shaped arrays.

 Example: